osm-search/Nominatim/docs/admin/Migration.md

 the following steps:

 * stop any updates that are potentially running
-* update Nominatim to the nwer version
+* update Nominatim to the newer version
-* goto your project directory and run `nominatim admin --migrate`
+* go to your project directory and run `nominatim admin --migrate`
 * (optionally) restart updates

-Below you find additional migrations and hints about other structural and breaking changes.
+Below you find additional migrations and hints about other structural and breaking changes. **Please read them before running the migration.**

 !!! note
     If you are migrating from a version <3.6, then you still have to follow the manual migration steps up to 3.6.

-## 3.6.0 -> master
+## 3.6.0 -> 3.7.0

 ### New location for data files